Property G and the $4$--genus: Introduction

 \begin{conj} If $Y$ is a closed, oriented, connected, reducible $3$--manifold, $K\subset Y$ is a null-homologous knot with $Y\Bslash K$ being irreducible, then $K$ has Property G. \end{conj}

 This paper is organized as follows.
-In Section~\ref{sect:Prelim}, we recall a few basic materials about Heegaard Floer homology.
+In Section~\ref{sect:Prelim}, we recall some basic material about Heegaard Floer homology.
 In Section~\ref{sect:ZeroMC}, we state and prove the general case of the zero surgery formula of Heegaard Floer homology from \cite{OSzIntSurg}.
 In Section~\ref{sect:ZeroSurg}, we use a standard argument to prove a rank inequality relating $\widehat{HFK}(Y,K)$ and $HF^+(Y_0(K))$.
 Our main results follow from this rank inequality.
 We will also prove Proposition~\ref{prop:b1>0}.
 In Section~\ref{sect:TB}, we prove Theorem~\ref{thm:TB}.
+In the Appendix, we sketch a proof of the folklore Theorem~\ref{thm:OriginalMC}, which has been frequently cited in the literature.

 \